RA FAQ

 Here are your different options for getting in the room:

-1. Slack lab manager and she can give you instructions for accessing the lock box with the lab key.
+1. Slack lab managers and they can give you instructions for accessing the lock box with the lab key

-5. Go down the hall to Dr. B's office, 1170 and knock-- she might be able to let you in.
+5. Go down the hall to Dr. B's office (#1170) and knock to see if she can let you in

 How do I find the Google Calendar?